andreasalptun/fota/README.md

 This file can be uploaded to your server of choice.
 Google Firebase storage is used here as an example, with code written in Nodejs.

-To test locally, copy the package hex (printed to stdout) to `fwpkEnc` buffer in `firebase/functions/index.js`.
+To test locally, copy the package hex (printed to stdout if uncommented in fota-tool main) to `fwpkEnc` buffer in `firebase/functions/index.js`.
 Make sure firebase emulator is running, see _Firebase_ section below.

 ## Get a request token

 A request token is a hex string used to fetch the encrypted firmware package from the server.
-It's length will depend on the RSA key size; a 1024 bit key will generate 256 char hex string.
+It's length will depend on the RSA key size; a 1024 bit key will generate 128 byte token.

 Use `fota-tool -r` to get a request token for testing.
 Copy and run the curl command printed to download the firmware package.
 Add the `-l` flag when testing locally.

-On system, the request token is generated using the `char* fota_request_token();` function.
-The return value should be free'd.
+On system, the request token is generated using the `int fota_request_token(fota_token_t token)` function.
+It must be encoded to hex before used in the server request query string.

 The request token is simply the model key concatenated with the unique key, which is then encrypted with the public encryption key using RSA-OAEP.
 The data is short enough to be encrypted directly without the need for an intermediary AES key, assuming the RSA key is at least 1024 bits.